 When a person writes a Will, it's 100% their right to decide who inherits their assets after they die.
 But Australia also has laws to protect eligible people who have been left with little or nothing in a Will.

 The laws surrounding Will disputes can be extremely complex.
 They also vary hugely from state to state.
 So it's important to work with an expert Will dispute lawyer who has industry leading knowledge and local experience.

-If you've been left out of a Will or you feel that you haven't been left enough, you may be eligible to contest or challenge.
-Speak to one of our local lawyers today.
+If you've been left out of a Will or you feel that you haven't been left enough, you may be eligible to contest or challenge the Will.
+We are here to help you, so speak to one of our Will disputes lawyers today.

 Who can contest a Will?

 There are four overarching groups of people who are generally eligible to contest someone's Will, including:

 - children (including some stepchildren)